AlexsLemonade/resources-portal/docs/api/import_materials.md

-# Import SRA
+# Import Material
-Allows users to import an SRA material by providing the accession code of a particular read of an experiment.
-This endpoint will populate all possible fields on the material with information from the European Nucleotide Archive database.
+Allows users to import a material by providing an external source to pull information from.
+This endpoint will populate all possible fields on the material with information from the given source.

 ## Import an SRA material: